-North Central College ("College") is committed to maintaining a positive learning, working, social and residential environment.
-The College does not discriminate or allow harassment on the basis of race, color, religion, ethnicity, national origin, sex, gender identity, gender expression, age, marital status, citizenship, mental or physical disability status, sexual orientation, pregnancy or parenting, order of protection status, military or veteran status, genetic information, unfavorable military discharge (except dishonorable discharges) or any other characteristic protected by law in admission and access to, and treatment and employment in, its educational programs and activities.
+North Central College ("College") is committed to maintaining a positive learning, working, social, and residential environment.
+The College does not discriminate or allow discrimination or harassment on the basis of race, ethnicity, national origin (including ancestry), color, citizenship status, sex, sexual orientation, gender identity, gender expression, pregnancy (and parenting for students), religion, creed, physical or mental disability (including perceived disability), age, marital status, veteran or military status, unfavorable military discharge (except dishonorable discharge), predisposing genetic characteristics, order of protection, or any other protected category under applicable local, state, or federal law, including protections for those opposing discrimination or participating in any resolution process on campus, with the Equal Employment Opportunity Commission, or other human rights agencies in both employment and access to educational opportunities.